Historiography of the United Kingdom: English Reformation

 The historiography of the English Reformation has seen vigorous clashes among dedicated protagonists and scholars for five centuries.
 The main factual details at the national level have been clear since 1900, as laid out, for example, by James Anthony Froude and Albert Pollard.

 Reformation historiography has seen many schools of interpretation with Protestant, Catholic, and Anglican historians using their own religious perspectives.
-In addition there has been a highly influential Whig interpretation, based on liberal secularized Protestantism, that depicted the Reformation in England, in the words of Ian Hazlitt, as "the midwife delivering England from the Dark Ages to the threshold of modernity, and so a turning point of progress".
+In addition there has been a highly influential Whig interpretation, based on liberal secularised Protestantism, that depicted the Reformation in England, in the words of Ian Hazlitt, as "the midwife delivering England from the Dark Ages to the threshold of modernity, and so a turning point of progress".
 Finally, among the older schools was a neo-Marxist interpretation that stressed the economic decline of the old elites in the rise of the landed gentry and middle classes.
 All these approaches still have representatives, but the main thrust of scholarly historiography since the 1970s falls into four groupings or schools, according to Hazlett.

 Geoffrey Elton leads the first faction with an agenda rooted in political historiography.
 It concentrates on the top of the early modern church-state, looking at the mechanics of policy-making and the organs of its implementation and enforcement.
 The key player for Elton was not Henry VIII, but rather his principal Secretary of State Thomas Cromwell.
 Elton downplays the prophetic spirit of the religious reformers in the theology of keen conviction, dismissing them as the meddlesome intrusions from fanatics and bigots.